ripienaar/free-for-dev/README.md

   * [vectr.com](https://vectr.com/) — Free Design App For Web + Desktop
   * [clevebrush.com](https://www.cleverbrush.com/) — Free Graphics Design / Photo Collage App, also they offer paid integration of it as component
   * [walkme.com](https://www.walkme.com/) — Enterprise Class Guidance and Engagement Platform, free plan 3 walk-thrus up to 5 steps/walk
-  * [marvelapp.com](https://marvelapp.com/) — Design, prototyping and collaboration, free limited for 3 projects
+  * [marvelapp.com](https://marvelapp.com/) — Design, prototyping and collaboration, free plan limited to one user and one project.
   * [Zeplin](https://zeplin.io/) — Designer and developer collaboration platform.
 Show designs, assets and styleguides.
 Free for 1 project.
   * [figma.com](https://www.figma.com) — Online, collaborative design tool for teams; free tier includes unlimited files and viewers with a max of 2 editors and 3 projects
   * [designer.io](https://www.designer.io/) — Design tool for UI, illustrations and more.
 Has a native app.
 Free